 - 1. Verbal or written communication by school officials with the person or persons who have legal or actual charge or control of any child; and - 2.
 A meeting or meetings between the school attendance officer, school social worker, a school administrator or designee, the person who has legal or actual control of the child, and the student (when appropriate) to address the barriers to attendance.
 The result of the meeting or meetings shall be to develop a collaborative plan to reduce barriers identified to improve regular attendance.
-The plan shall consider, but not be limited to: - (i) Illness related to physical or behavioral health of the child; - (ii) Educational counseling; - (iii) Educational evaluation; - (iv) Referral to community agencies for economic services; - (v) Family or individual counseling; and - (vi) Assisting the family in working with other community services.
+The plan shall include, if agreed to by the person who is responsible for making educational decisions on behalf of the child, an educational evaluation to determine whether any intellectual, academic, physical, or social-emotional barriers are contributing factors to the lack of attendance.
+The plan shall also consider, but not be limited to: - (i) Illness related to physical or behavioral health of the child; - (ii) Educational counseling; - (iii) Referral to community agencies for economic services; - (iv) Family or individual counseling; and - (v) Assisting the family in working with other community services.

-The school may report to the county attorney of the county in which the person resides when the school has documented the efforts it has made as required by statutes, that the collaborative plan to reduce barriers identified to improve regular attendance has not been successful, and that the child has been absent more than twenty days per year.
+The school may report to the county attorney of the county in which the person resides when the school has documented the efforts it has made as required by statutes, that the collaborative plan to reduce barriers identified to improve regular attendance has not been successful, and that the child has been absent more than twenty days per school year.
 The school shall notify the child's family in writing prior to referring the child to the county attorney.
-Illness that makes attendance impossible or impracticable shall not be the basis for referral to the county attorney.
+Illness, either physical or mental, that makes attendance impossible or impracticable shall not be the basis for referral to the county attorney.
+However, the caregivers/person who is responsible for making educational decisions on behalf of the child is required to meet with the school to make sure the child is able to engage in school to the fullest extent possible and maintain their learning, and failure to engage with the school to meet the child's educational needs may result in a report being generated and referred to the County Attorney.